-Future targeted attacks towards vessels cannot be ruled out, but the threat of collateral damage as part of attacks towards Ukrainian port infrastructure remain the most likely.
+Future targeted attacks towards vessels cannot be ruled out, but the threat of collateral damage remain the most likely possibility.
+Misidentification of targets or faulty Russian weapon systems may also result in mistaken strikes on vessels.

-The current likely scenarios for vessel attacks are:
+The current scenarios for targeted attacks against vessel are: